python/cpython/Doc/reference/expressions.rst

   of precision.

   The not-a-number values ``float('NaN')`` and ``decimal.Decimal('NaN')`` are special.
-Any ordered comparison of a number to a not-a-number value is false.
+Any ordered comparison of a number to a not-a-number value is a falsey value.
   A counter-intuitive implication is that not-a-number values are not equal to themselves.
 For example, if ``x = float('NaN')``, ``3 < x``, ``x < 3``, ``x == x``, ``x != x`` are all false.
 This behavior is compliant with IEEE 754.